ajan-12/SlimefunFix/README.md

 # SlimefunFix
-A plugin for Age of Elysian that fixes glitched sf items/blocks.
+A plugin that fixes glitched sf items/blocks.

-Depends: Slimefun4, CS-CoreLib and Exotic Garden.
+Depends: Slimefun4 and CS-CoreLib.

 Supports:
-  - ExoticGarden heads.
-  - Slimefun heads.
+  - All Slimefun and Slimefun addons' machines that's block is a player head.

 How to Use:
   - /sffix gui >>> Opens a gui that allows you to place Slimefun heads with textures.